 God planned for His church to exist from before the beginning of time (Ephesians 3:8-11, God's "eternal purpose"), and several ancient prophecies about the kingdom of God (Psalm 2, Isaiah 2, Daniel 2, Joel 2) were fulfilled when the church was first established.
 (Acts 2) So, we are led to wonder,

-What Is the Church, and What Does It Mean to Me?
+What Is the Church, and Why Should I Care?

 What is the church?